pat-lego/osgi-doc-cloud/README.md

 The Karaf Module is built to be deployed in Apache Karaf allowing developers to interact with it.
 I have developed it with Karaf 4.3.2, simply build the module and deploy it to Karaf.

-Make sure to place your `pdfservices-api-credentials.json` and the `private.key` file in your resources folder in order to allow for successful authentication with the Doc Cloud API.
+Make sure to place your `pdfservices-api-credentials.json` and the `private.key` file in the `osgi-doc-cloud/core/src/main/resources` folder in order to allow for successful authentication with the Doc Cloud API.

 # Contributor